-Join Jess Stratton for an in-depth discussion in this video Read your mail, part of Office 365: Learn Outlook.
+Join Jess Stratton for an in-depth discussion in this video Read your mail, part of Office 365: Learning Outlook.

 - Let's go over how to read your email on a day-to-day basis.
 I'm going to click the black triangle to minimize the Favorites Pane so that I have a little bit more room on the left-hand side to view the two separate email accounts.
 I can navigate each email account by clicking on the Inbox, or whichever particular folder I'm looking at, such as Deleted Items, or, if I wanted to find all of my Sent items I can also click on the Inbox of the second email account that I have.
 The mail will change instantly.
 For now, I'm going to click back on the Inbox of my Landon Hotel account.

 Let's talk about this summary section of the email.
 I can see who the email is from.
 Directly underneath that, I can see the subject line of the email, and on the third line, it contains a brief summary of the first sentence of the body text.
 I can also see the date that the email was sent to me.
 The icons on the right-hand side also tell me a little bit more about the email.
 The paper clip icon tells me if the email contains an attachment or not.
 The red flag tells me it has a follow-up if the flag is colored in red, which I'll talk about in a later video.

 I can also click on the x to delete the email while I'm looking at it.
 An envelope with an arrow pointing to the right tells me that I've forwarded that email to somebody else.
 But I can see on the right-hand side the date that I forwarded the message.
 An envelope with the arrow pointing to the left tells me that I've replied to the email, and, likewise, up here at the top I can see the exact date and time that I replied to it.
 There's a few more ways I can read my email.
 I can change the way this Preview Pane looks or I can turn it off entirely.
 I'm going to click on the View ribbon tab.